pedalboard/pedalboard-hw/README.md

 ## TODO (Before producing the prototype)
 - Audio input plug detection (including breakup line)
-- Power Supply needs to be finished
-- Midi Bites are missing

 ## Future Improvements
 - Better Output Drivers (currently the DAC output of the HiFi Berry Board are used)